A Barossa Valley pizza outlet is facing court for allegedly underpaying a casual employee.

 The Fair Work Ombudsman also alleges the business failed to comply with a Compliance Notice, requiring it to back-pay the worker.

 Facing the Federal Circuit Court are Ziad Andary and Fida Ghamwari, who operate ‘The Valley Pizza’ outlet in Nuriootpa.

-Fair Work commenced an investigation following a complaint from a casual worker at the store.
+Fair Work commenced an investigation following a complaint from the casual employee.

-An inspector found Andary and Ghamwarithe failed to pay the employee proper:
+An inspector found Andary and Ghamwarithe failed to pay proper:

 - minimum wage rates;

 - evening penalty rates between June 2019 and February 2020.